paralax/ColossalOpera/hard/delivery_schedule.md

 # Input Description

-You'll be given a line with an integer *N*, which tells you how many doohickies your truck can hold, and a two-tuple where the doohickie depot is.
+You'll be given a line with an integer *N*, which tells you how many doohickies your truck can hold, and a two-tuple of coordinates (x & y) where the doohickie depot is.
 Then you'll be given a line with another single integer *M*, which tells you how many customers to read.
-Each customer line (of which there are *M*) will be a two-tuple telling you the point where the customer is and then how many units they want.
+Each customer line (of which there are *M*) will be how many units they want and then a two-tuple telling you the x,y coordinated where the customer is located.

 # Output Description